 We will talk a lot more about the final project, and components of it will be part of the assignments during the second half of the term.

-If you do the class for 2 or less units, then you do not need to do the final project, and your grade will be on the remaining work, scaled pro-rata.
+- If you do the class for 2 units, then you do not need to do the final project, and your grade will be on the remaining work, scaled pro-rata.

 Relationship between numerical grades and final letter grades